oldd/projects/02-battleship/README.md

 7. know when a single ship is sunk

 You are to develop these stories in order using the front-backwards approach.
 At the end, you should have a 'perfect repo' with a live demo of your most recent version hosted on gh-pages.
+Each story will be a version, don't move on to the next version until the one you're working on is stable.
 ___
 ## Implementation

 This project is suspiciously similar to 'tictactoes'.
-Consider building it similarly.
+Consider using it as a starting point.